alexnelsone/centralizedlogging.io/07-Getting-Around.md

 Control Tower.
 You will need to have your account numbers handy so if you have a text editor open, it might be a good idea to copy/paste those account numbers and account names in it.
 An easy way to do this would be to open the `Control Tower` console, and select `Organizations`.
 This will give you a nice list.

+** Note that in all images below, account numbers and email addresses have been hidden.

 ![11-configure-lza.png](images%2F11-configure-lza.png)